ga-wdi-lessons/express-intro/readme.md

 nodeJS application.
 Much like how gems did this for us in Rails.

 `$ npm init` will initialize a new NodeJS application.
 Upon initialization it will prompt you for some user input to update the package.json.

-If we hit enter and use all of the default values and we take a look at the contents of the package.json file, we'll see something like this:
+Using the `-y` argument allows you to use the defaults and not prompt for any options.

 ```bash
 $ cat package.json